Tight Bounds for Schr\"odinger Potential Estimation in Unpaired Data Translation: Main Result

 Second, we assume that the initial distribution has a bounded support.

 \begin{As} The initial density $\rho_0$ has a bounded support and $\|\Sigma^{-1/2}(x - m)\| \leq R$ for some $R>0$ and all $x \in \supp(\rho_0)$. \end{As}

 We do not require $\rho_0$ to be bounded away from zero or infinity on $\supp(\rho_0)$.
 For this reason, Assumption \ref{as:bounded_support} is satisfied for a large class of densities.
+It plays a crucial role in the proof of Lemma \ref{lem:conditional_variance_upper_bound}, which helps us to verify a Bernstein-type condition \eqref{eq:log_ou_bernstein-type_condition}.
+Extension of this result to the case of unbounded $\supp(\rho_0)$ will require significant efforts.
 A requirement on the target distribution is even milder, we just assume that it is sub-Gaussian.

 \begin{As} The target distribution at time $T$ is absolutely continuous with the density $\rho_T$ and sub-Gaussian with variance proxy $\ttv^2$, that is,

 \end{As}